Double Entry Accounting

 Single Entry Accounting System

-Also known as accounts from incomplete records, this type of accounting system is also called an incomplete double entry system.
+Also known as accounts from incomplete records, this type of accounting system is also called an incomplete double-entry system.
 A few transactions are recorded on the single side, a few – on the double side and some are not recorded at all.
 Only cash book and personal accounts are maintained under this system.
-None of the accounts under this system are reliable.
+None of the accounts under this system is reliable.

-Under a single entry accounting system you can’t prepare a trial balance, an income statement and a balance sheet.
+Under a single entry accounting system, you can’t prepare a trial balance, income statement, and balance sheet.